failfa-st/fail2/README.md

 | `--clean`       | `-c`  | `boolean` | `false`                                                                    | Set to `true` if you want to remove any previously generated code |
 | `--model`       | `-m`  | `string`  | `"gpt-3.5-turbo"`                                                          | Sets the model to use for generating the code                     |
 | `--negative`    | `-n`  | `string`  |                                                                            | Sets the negative prompt for the generated code                   |

+### Custom Start File

+This project provides two sample files, generation-000.js and custom-000.js, to initiate the code generation process.
+The former includes a changelog and preset imports to facilitate the initial phase, while the latter enables you to customize the code snippet by specifying your preferred imports.
+Moreover, you can create multiple custom files to cater to different requirements and select the appropriate one to commence the code generation process.

+> ⚠️ Custom files must always start with `custom-`

 ## Functionality